Last updated on .

 The best place to start the trail is at the Selma Interpretive Center, at the foot of the Edmund Pettus Bridge in downtown Selma, Alabama.
 It’s open from 9am to 4:30pm daily except Sundays.

 The Selma Interpretive Center includes a museum about the history of the march.
 There are photos and videos explaining why the march took place, the first two unsuccessful marches, and the long voting rights struggle that built up to the march.
-You can also learn about important figures on both sides of the march, such as Martin Luther King Jr., John Lewis, Governor George Wallace, and Sheriff Jim Clark.
+You can also learn about important figures on both sides of the march, such as Martin Luther King Jr. (1929-1968), John Lewis (1940-2020), Governor George Wallace (1919-1998), and Sheriff Jim Clark (1922-2007).

 The rangers and staff at the Selma Interpretive Center can tell you about other Voting Rights landmarks to visit in Selma.
-After you visit the landmarks, you’re ready to start the 54 mile journey to Montgomery.
+After you visit them, you’re ready to set off on the 54-mile journey to Montgomery.
 Start at the Brown Chapel A.M.E.
 Church, follow the route across the Edmund Pettus Bridge, and continue down US Highway 80.
-After Selma, the highway narrowed from four lanes to two, and only 300 marchers were allowed to continue to Montgomery along the two lane portion of the highway.
+After Selma, the highway narrows from four lanes to two.
+Only 300 marchers were allowed to continue to Montgomery along the two-lane portion of the highway.

-The first point of interest along the route is Campsite #1, the David Hall Farm.
-The activists spent the night on the farm.
+The first point of interest along the route is Campsite #1, the David Hall Farm, where activists spent the night.
 It’s down a country road that isn’t well marked and is easy to miss.

 Lowndes Interpretive Center